MaienM/eslint-config/README.md

 ### Require JSDoc <a name="maienm-require-jsdoc" href="#maienm-require-jsdoc" style="font-size: 60%;">`maienm-require-jsdoc`</a>

-All non-anonymous functions need to have a JSDoc comment describing their purpose, parameters and return value.
+All functions that are part of the public API of a module/class need to have a JSDoc comment describing their purpose.
+All parameters and the return value should also be clear, either through `@params`/`@returns` or through clear naming.

-See the [JSDoc guidelines](docs/jsdoc.md) for more details on how to write docs.
+JSDoc comments for private/non-exported functions are optional.

 > Why?
-Because reading a comment is easier than reading code.
-Additionally, the JSDoc describes the intent, while the code only describes the behavior.
-Knowing the intent can be useful when a function is misbehaving or when something is being refactored.
+It should be easy to see what a function does and how to use it when calling it.
+On the other hand there is also no need to explicitly "document" things that are already clear from the context, which can be the case for parameters and return values.

 ### Comments format <a name="maienm-comment-format" href="#maienm-comment-format" style="font-size: 60%;">`maienm-comment-format`</a>